Claudia (restaurant)

 Restaurant in Chicago, Illinois, U.S.

-Claudia was a restaurant in the Logan Square, Chicago#Bucktown neighborhood of Chicago, Illinois, United States.
+Claudia was a fine dining restaurant in the Bucktown neighborhood of Chicago, Illinois, United States, led by chef Trevor Teich.
 The restaurant received a Michelin star in March 2022, and closed in June 2023.

-The restaurant offered various tasting menus with up to 15-courses.
+The restaurant offered tasting menus of up to 15 courses.

+History

+Teich began Claudia as a pop-up in 2015; its first run lasted until 2018.
+He revived it in 2019, before the permanent Bucktown restaurant debuted in fall 2021.
+The restaurant was named for Teich's mother.

+Reception

+In 2016, Chicago magazine named Claudia its best pop-up dinner.
+In 2020, the magazine ranked Claudia eighth on its list of the year's best new restaurants.